MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab08-1-test-deploy.md

 30. Close the **Company 311 Phone App** browser window or tab.

 ### Exercise 2: Create security roles

 In this exercise, you will create security roles for users.

 #### Task 1: Create security roles

-1. Navigate to the [Power Apps maker portal](https://make.powerapps.com/) and make sure you are in the correct environment.
+1. Navigate to the Power Apps maker portal, `https://make.powerapps.com` and make sure you are in the correct environment.

 2. Select **Solutions** and open the **Company 311** solution.